OCCIRF/OpenCloudComputingIncidentResponseFramework/post/README.md

 happen again.

 ## Documentation
-After the incident is finalised it needs to be documented.
+After the incident is finalized it needs to be documented.
 The documentation should contain all detail which are important for tracing the event.
 It should also contain all involved parties in the incident.
 A baseline for a good documentation is that someone who was not involved in the incident understands with only the documentation what happened, what was done and who was involved.
 A template can be found [here](../templates/incidentFactsSheet.md).

-## Enhancement of the Organisation
+## Enhancement of the Organization
 All incidents have a root-cause which might be preventable.
 The information how the incident started is important for other cloud users to prevent that from happening in their environment.
 The notification for that can be sen to the cloud environment administrators via e-mail ([Example](../examples/communication.md#notification-to-project-teams-and-system-administrators)) or some other messaging tools (like Slack or MS Teams notification).
-Also, most cloud providers also offer policy tools where an organisation administrator can create policies which are enforced in the environments as alerts or direct changes (E.g. Azure policy or AWS config rules).
+Also, most cloud providers also offer policy tools where an organization administrator can create policies which are enforced in the environments as alerts or direct changes (E.g. Azure policy or AWS config rules).